Eliminating Sharp Minima from SGD with Truncated Heavy-tailed Noise: Theoretical results

 \begin{assumption} $\mathbb{E}Z_1 = 0$.
 Furthermore, there exists some $\alpha \in (1,\infty)$ such that function $H(x)$ is regularly varying (at $+\infty$) with index $-\alpha$.
 Besides, regarding the positive and negative tail for distribution of the noises, we have

 where $p_+$ and $p_-$ are constants in interval $(0,1)$. \end{assumption} Roughly speaking, Assumption \ref{assumption gradient noise heavy-tailed} means that the shape of the tail for the distribution of noises $Z_n$ resembles a polynomial function $x^{-\alpha}$, which is much heavier than the exponential tail of Gaussian distributions.
-Therefore, large values of $Z_n$ are much more likely to be observed under the Assumption 2 compared to the typical Gaussian assumption.
-Note that the index $\alpha$ of regular variation encodes the heaviness of the tail---the smaller the heavier---and we are assuming that the left and right tails share the same index $\alpha$.
-We make this simplifying assumption for the purpose of clear presentation, but it is straightforward to extend this to the case where the left and right tails have different regular variation indices.
+Therefore, large values of $Z_n$ are much more likely to be observed under Assumption \ref{assumption gradient noise heavy-tailed} compared to the typical Gaussian assumption.
+The index $\alpha$ of regular variation encodes the heaviness of the tail---the smaller the heavier---and we are assuming that the left and right tails share the same index $\alpha$.
+The purpose of this simplifying assumption is clarity of presentation, but our $\R^d$ results in Appendix~\ref{sec: appendix Rd result} relax such a condition and allow different regular variation indices in different directions.

 Our work concerns a popular variant of SGD where the stochastic gradient is truncated.
 Specifically, when updating the SGD iterates with a learning rate $\eta>0$, rather than using the original noisy gradient descent step $\eta(f^\prime(X_n) - Z_n)$, we will truncate it at a threshold $b>0$ and use $\varphi_b\big(\eta(f^\prime(X_n) - Z_n)\big)$ instead.
 Here the truncation operator $\varphi_\cdot(\cdot)$ is defined as